joshlevinson/Sample-WP2Markdown/Suite/compliance.md

 - **Using an SMS Unsubscribe link**

 Our recommended option is to place a unique unsubscribe link in your SMS message.
 The link is provided by Emarsys in the form of a short URL.
-Clicking the unsubscribe link will cause the contactâ&#128;&#153;s SMS opt-in to be set to FALSE without further action needed by you, and at no cost to the contact.
+Clicking the unsubscribe link will cause the contact’s SMS opt-in to be set to FALSE without further action needed by you, and at no cost to the contact.

 **Please note:** The link will reduce the total size of the message by around 22 characters.

 - **Using STOP Words (mandatory in France and the USA) **

-A contact can reply to an SMS using one of the common STOP keywords, for example STOP, EXIT, QUIT, UNSUB, etc. Suite can analyze and identify a variety of such words, which it then uses to change the senderâ&#128;&#153;s opt-in status to FALSE (i.e. they are flagged as having opted out).
+A contact can reply to an SMS using one of the common STOP keywords, for example STOP, EXIT, QUIT, UNSUB, etc. Suite can analyze and identify a variety of such words, which it then uses to change the sender’s opt-in status to FALSE (i.e. they are flagged as having opted out).

 To enable this, you will need to request your own dedicated number from Emarsys.
 However, we do not recommend this method except where it is mandatory, since purchasing a dedicated number per country is time-consuming and expensive.